nithinr07/Banking-Management-System/README.md

 - Search user

 ## Structure
 The 'include' directory consists of the header files.
 The 'src' directory consists of the source code.
 The code is divided into three files: client, server and database.
 A seed file is used to initialise the database with three accounts; one of each type.
+The database file handles read/write calls as per client request, directed from the server.
+The server file takes in client response and triggers required action.
+Basically, the client file acts as the 'View', the server file acts as the 'Controller', and the database file acts as the 'Model'.

 ## Code Execution